MichaelCurrin/auto-commit-msg/docs/manual/conventional-commits.md

 TYPE(SCOPE): DESCRIPTION
 ```

-Perhaps one day some details will be added to the body.
+Perhaps one day some details will be added to the body by this extension.